creditkarma/thrift-typescript/README.md

 }
 ```

 There is something of a difference between how we want to handle things in TypeScript and how data is going to be sent over the wire.
-Because of this when we generate interfaces for these structs we generate two interfaces for each struct, one is an exact representation of the Thrift, the other is something looser that more represents how the data will be worked with in TypeScript.
+Because of this when we generate interfaces for these structs we generate two interfaces for each struct, one is an exact representation of the Thrift, the other is something looser that more represents how the data will be worked with in the TypeScript application source.

 The main difference is that fields marked as `i64` can be represented as either `number` or an `Int64` object and `binary` can be represented as either a `string` or a `Buffer` object.